m98jk/curriculum-backend-expressjs-meme-website/README.md

 res.render('news/article1', {});
 res.render('news/article2', {});
 ```
-Then adding this line to listen for incoming requests at port 3000
+Then add this line to listen for incoming requests at port 3000
 ```
 app.listen(3000);
 ```